 Y-Knot has a fleet of six Martin 16s.
 With a deep ballasted keel and simple control systems, the Martin 16 is a safe daysailer for sailors of all abilities.
 A second seat accommodates an instructor or passenger.
 And two of our four M16s are equipped with an asymmetrical spinnaker.
 As a sport and recreation, sailing allows sailors with disabilities to sail without compromise, alongside able-bodied sailors.
 From its inception, the Martin 16 was designed to be accessible to sailors with mobility impairments — without specialized adaptations.
 Stability, adjustable seating and simplified control systems make the Martin 16 accessible to most physically challenged sailors.
 The Martin 16 Power-Assist System provides modular, power-assisted steering, sail-sheeting and bilge-pumping.
 The Martin 16’s 330 lb.
 (150 kg.) bulb keel provides exceptional stability.

-The Rainbow is a 24-foot daysailor with a large open cockpit and secure seating for helmsman or crew.
-This is the boat used in Y-Knot’s “Learn to Sail” classes.
-The YMCA has eight Rainbows, but typically has four or five in operation at any time throughout the season.
+The Rainbow is a 24-foot daysailor with a large open cockpit and secure seating for helmsman and crew.
+This boat is used in Y-Knot’s “Learn to Sail” classes.
+The YMCA has eight Rainbows, but typically has four in operation throughout the season.